regexpressyourself/Scheduler/README.md

 An employee scheduling script.

+Warning: I am a beginner programmer.
+Take this app with a grain of salt.

 After 7 years of retail and countless excuses from management about the difficulty of creating a schedule, I decided to try to ease the process.